 - Clicking on the "Progress" tab at the top of the screen (taking you to the progress overview page)

 - Clicking on the "Percentile" tab (taking you to the percentile page)

-This page is called the "percentile" page because they way you will compare your performance to others is through your percentile score.
-Where your performance ranks compared to others on a scale of 1 to 99.
+This page is called the "percentile" page because the way you will compare your performance to others is through your percentile score.
+This is where your performance is ranked compared to others on a scale of 1 to 99.

 Note that this information is only available through BrainHQ on the web - the graphs are not yet available for BrainHQ on mobile devices.